rveitch/volte-face-midi/README.md

 void setup()
 {
-  // Connect the "handleNoteOn" function to the library for program change callback reception.
+  // Connect the "handleProgramChange" function to the library for program change callback reception.
   MIDI.handleProgramChange(handleProgramChange);
   // Initiate MIDI communications, listen to all channels MIDI.begin(MIDI_CHANNEL_OMNI);